Age Descrimination.info logo

 Retirement Ages

-In the retirement age for men is 62 years old and for women is 57 years old.
+In Panama, the retirement age for women is 57 years of age and 62 years of age for men.